Scott Redding

 Scott Redding - Shark Helmets

-Trained in the MotoGP Rookies Cup school, Scott Redding began to shine on a minibike at the age of 8.
-Four years later the British rider was competing in the Spanish Calypso Cup championship.
+Formed in the Rookies Cup, Scott Redding made a name for himself in Minibike from the age of 8.
+Four years later, the British rider was already competing in the Spanish championship in the Calypso Cup.

-The talented Briton caused a sensation with his victory at Donington, becoming the youngest ever Grand Prix winner, breaking the record held by Marco Melandri since 1998.
+The talented Brit sensationally won at the Donington circuit to become the youngest ever Grand Prix winner, beating the record held by Marco Melandri since 1998 (a record that stood until 2018).

 Scott Redding - Shark Helmets

-The young Brit had two podiums and finished 8th in the championship.
-Determined to challenge for the title in 2011, Scott unfortunately struggled with the new Suter chassis, which had been developed primarily for Spaniard Marc Marquez.
+The Briton made a winning start, finishing on the podium twice and finishing 8th in the championship.
+Determined to fight for the title in 2011, he struggled with the new Suter chassis, which had been developed mainly for Marc Marquez.

-Nevertheless, he returned to the podium the following season with three third places and one second.
-His first victories came in 2013, when he fought for the title with Pol Espargaro.
-Runner-up in the Moto2 class, Redding moved up to MotoGP with the Gresini team in 2014.
+He clinched his first wins in 2013 while fighting for the title with Pol Espargaro.
+Runner-up in the Moto2 world championship, Redding moved up to MotoGP in 2014 with the Gresini team.